Quinn Emanuel turns to Kasowitz in bias fight with IT exec

-July 13 - Quinn Emanuel Urquhart & Sullivan fired back this week against a lawsuit alleging it discriminated against a former regional IT director at the firm, bringing on the head of Kasowitz Benson Torres' employment practice to move for dismissal in Manhattan federal court.
+(Reuters) - UPDATED Quinn Emanuel Urquhart & Sullivan fired back this week against a lawsuit alleging it discriminated against a former regional IT director at the firm, bringing on the head of Kasowitz Benson Torres’ employment practice to move for dismissal in Manhattan federal court.

 In a 32-page brief filed Monday, Kasowitz’s Mark Lerner argued that plaintiff Nicholas Mondelo was fired from Quinn Emanuel in May 2019 after he oversaw a poorly executed software update.